grinnell-cs/csc151-dh/_eboards/eboard05-2.md

 We generally prefer exact numbers.
 However, inexact numbers naturally crop up in our calculations.
 There are also some storage and speed advantages to using inexact numbers.

+Inexact (approximated) numbers are always presented with a decimal point or an e or both.

+Most other programming languages don't support exact numbers.

 ### Notes on Strings in Racket